Need to increase meaningful partnership at work? Try conducting a Workplace Covenant!

 The Workplace Covenant

-This diagram explains how The Workplace Covenant is an easy-to-use process!
+This diagram explains how The Workplace Covenant is a practical and easy-to-use process!

 What is ERTAP?